NeuralEnsemble/python-neo/doc/source/index.rst

  - a documentation.
  - a set of examples like a format convertor.

-So for python users, neo can taken as a remplacement of neuroshare API.
+So for python users, neo can be taken as a remplacement of neuroshare API.

 People behind the project are very open to discussion.
 Any feedback is gladly welcome and highly appreciated!